weaveworks/weave/site/troubleshooting.md

     weave status

-reports on the current status of the weave router.
+reports on the current status of the weave router and DNS.

 This produces output like: